sourcegraph/sourcegraph-public-snapshot/doc/api/stream_api/index.md

 ```

 > NOTE:
-> Our format is a subset of the event stream format described for server-sent
+> Our format is a subset of the event stream format for [server-sent
-> events [here](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events#event_stream_format).
-However, we do not guarantee compatiblity with any third-party clients written for server-sent events.
+> events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events#event_stream_format).
+However, we do not guarantee compatibility with any third-party clients written for server-sent events.

 ### Event-types